jenicodes/vc-clone-05/README.md

 # vc-clone-05
-this practical is clone directly
+This Practical is clone Directry
+Author : Jeni